MileHacker Logo

 • Cultural Centers and Performance Venues

 St. James parish capital lacks large dedicated cultural centers.
-However, many resorts host live music and cultural performances.
+However, many resorts host live music and cultural shows.
 These often feature traditional Jamaican music (reggae, calypso, mento) and dance forms.
-Review your resort's entertainment schedule for nightly shows.
+Look over your resort's entertainment schedule for nightly shows.

 • Special Exhibits and Programming